FEA Best Practices Vol 2

 When you apply an SRS as base excitation in Abacus, you use a response spectrum step.
 And here's our perturbation thread one more time: response spectrum analysis is a linear perturbation procedure, built on a prior modal analysis.
 Same restrictions.
 No contact.
 No material nonlinearity.
 No geometric nonlinearity.

-If you need to capture nonlinear effects -- parts separating, materials yielding, large deformations -- you must run a full transient shock analysis in the time domain and compute the SRS from the time history results in post-processing.
-Abacus doesn't compute SRS directly from transient results -- you'll need Python, MATLAB, or a dedicated SRS tool for that.
+If you need to capture nonlinear effects — parts separating, materials yielding, large deformations — you must run a full transient shock analysis in the time domain and compute the SRS from the time history results in post-processing.
+Abacus doesn't compute SRS directly from transient results — you'll need Python or a dedicated SRS tool for that.

 Frequency range depends on your application.
 Pyroshock typically covers 100 to 10,000 Hertz.
 Mechanical shock covers 10 to 2,000 Hertz.
 Standard spacing is one-third octave bands.